snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 # mount -a
 ```

-## Install git and developer tools
+## Install developer tools

 ```
 $ sudo apt-get install git build-essential pkg-config zlib1g-dev
 $ sudo apt-get --no-install-recommends -y build-dep qemu
 ```

-## Download, compile and install Qemu:
+## Download, compile and install QEMU

+We use here the v2.1.0-vhostuser branch from the QEMU fork on SnabbCo to reduce the risk of running in any incompatibilities with current versions.
+This branch is maintained by snabb developers.

 ```
 $ git clone -b v2.1.0-vhostuser --depth 50 https://github.com/SnabbCo/qemu